-- 1. Send form 6.08 Transfer in Care Coordination Delegation and all transfer documents (LTCC/MnCHOICES, care plan, etc.) directly to the new Delegate. - Optional: complete DHS-6037 HCBS Waiver, AC, and ECS Case Management Transfer and Communication Form - 2.
-The transferring Care Coordinator is required, at a minimum, to share the following directly with the new delegate: - The next face-to-face assessment date (within 365 days of previous assessment) - Current Comprehensive Assessment - Care Plan; including plan signature page and service provider signature documentation - A copy of the Residential Services tool and DHS 7176H HCBS Rights Modification Support Plan, if applicable. - My Move Plan Summary - Housing and Stabilization Service (HSS) documents and service plan, if applicable - The transferring Care Coordinator must communicate the following to the member's financial worker: - a.
+- 1. Send form 6.08 Transfer in Care Coordination Delegation and all transfer documents directly to the new Delegate. - Optional: complete DHS-6037 HCBS Waiver, AC, and ECS Case Management Transfer and Communication Form - 2.
+The transferring Care Coordinator is required, at a minimum, to share the following directly with the new delegate: - The next in-person assessment date (within 365 days of previous assessment) - Current Comprehensive Assessment - Support Plan; including plan signature page and service provider signature documentation - A copy of the Residential Services tool and DHS 7176H HCBS Rights Modification Support Plan, if applicable. - My Move Plan Summary - Housing and Stabilization Service (HSS) documents and service plan, if applicable - The transferring Care Coordinator must communicate the following to the member's financial worker: - a.
 Address change - b.
 EW eligibility - 3.
-If the member is open to EW, the transferring Care Coordinator must: - Keep the waiver span open in MMIS if the member remains eligible for EW - Keep all active service agreement(s) in Bridgeview open, if services will continue with the same provider.
+If in MnCHOICES, refer to the Smart Guide_Assignments_Transfers_Discharges resource found in the Help Center located in the MnCHOICES application. - 4.
+If the member is open to EW, the transferring Care Coordinator must: - Keep the waiver span open in MMIS if the member remains eligible for EW

+- Keep all active service agreement(s) in Bridgeview open, if services will continue with the same provider.
 Be sure to share this information with the new delegate. - Close service agreement(s) that are no longer applicable. - If a member enters an inpatient setting such as a hospital, Residential Treatment Center, etc. outside of the county the member resides in, the Care Coordination responsibility continues with the current Care Coordinator.
-Once it is determined the member will not be returning to the original county, the transferring Care

-- Coordinator must proceed with the transfer process outlined here and change the PCC (if applicable). - Transitions of Care responsibility: If this transfer of Care Coordination is the result of a change in level of care (i.e. a permanent move from SNF to Customized Living, etc.), the transferring delegate will need to finish up the Transitions of Care (TOC) responsibilities.
+Once it is determined the member will not be returning to the original county, the transferring Care Coordinator must proceed with the transfer process outlined here and change the PCC (if applicable). - Transitions of Care responsibility: If this transfer of Care Coordination is the result of a change in level of care (i.e. a permanent move from SNF to Customized Living, etc.), the transferring delegate will need to finish up the Transitions of Care (TOC) responsibilities.
 This includes documenting this move on the Individual Transitions Log.